yhan/feedback/feedback_Lokad-AzureEventStore.md

 # Question

 ## Projection
 1. We can apply an event sequence number 42 to a known state with last event sequence number 1?
+In this case,

+1) how would you manage consistancy of the `State`?
+e.g. in a E-commerce context, we have as event of types:
+a. (some events)
+a.
+ItemAddedToBasket
+a.
+PaymentAcknowledged
+a. (some other events)

+1) how would you manage the consistancy of `State`s, who have relationship among them?

    If so, how can we manage `CancellationEvent`, `Patching date event`... ?
 1. Why projection is coupled with a specific event type?
 How do you resolve probelm: an aggregate (a state) is projected using different types of events?